grimborg/gitgitlab/README.rst

 Using it from Python
 --------------------

-To use gitgitlab from Python, import :mod:`gitgitlab.client`.
+To use gitgitlab from Python, import `gitgitlab.client <http://gitgitlab.readthedocs.org/en/latest/gitgitlab.html#module-gitgitlab.client>`_.

 Using a custom Gitlab server
 ----------------------------